The growing ROOM ESCAPE platform

 And finally, there are brand representatives.
 Some games are being used to extend their client's experience and as remote teambuilding activity.
 There's not much use as advertising for now, but this is surely a possibility I see coming, since gamification is proven to engage people.

 REM being a small business, what's to come depends directly on how much support it gets.
-I can tell you that a lot is planned.
-For as long as possible, new features and graphics will be released.
+I can tell you that a lot is planned and that, for as long as possible, new features and graphics will be released.
 However, some ideas do require external resources and therefore a significant funding.
-I will continue to communicate when necessary and we will decide together what to do, if a specific direction is worth the investment.
-I always like to gather information before taking important decisions.
+This is why communication is so important.
+I always want us to decide together what to do, to know if a specific direction may be worth investing.

 As the website grows, social media has been crucial to exchange with you.
-This is why I try to simplify the website's follow-up as much as I can.
+I try to simplify the website's follow-up as much as I can.
 Different things are posted on each platform so you can easily see only the content you're interested in.

 - Twitter for technical and everyday updates